 This document details the methodology for the Medicare Spending Per Beneficiary (MSPB) Clinician measure and should be reviewed along with the Measure Codes List file, which contains the medical codes used in constructing the measure.

-The MSPB Clinician measure assesses the cost to Medicare of services provided to a beneficiary during an MSPB Clinician episode (hereafter referred to as the “episode”), which comprises the period immediately prior to, during, and following the beneficiary’s hospital stay.
+The MSPB Clinician measure assesses the cost to Medicare of services provided to a patient during an MSPB Clinician episode (hereafter referred to as the “episode”), which comprises the period immediately prior to, during, and following the patient’s hospital stay.
 An episode includes Medicare Part A and Part B claims with a start date between 3 days prior to a hospital admission (also known as the “index admission” for the episode) through 30 days after hospital discharge, excluding a defined list of services that are unlikely to be influenced by the clinician’s care decisions and are, thus, considered unrelated to the index admission.
 In all supplemental documentation, the term “cost” generally means the standardized1 Medicare allowed amount.
 2

-Beneficiary Exclusion Criteria
+Patient Exclusion Criteria

 - They were not enrolled in both Medicare Parts A and B for the entirety of the lookback period plus episode window.

 - They were enrolled in a private Medicare health plan (e.g., a Medicare Advantage or a Medicare private FFS plan) for any part of the lookback period plus episode window.

 - They resided outside the United States or its territories during any month of the performance period.